mabiesen/telegram_export_handler/README.md

 CMM.messages[0].pdf().hashsum()  # compute file hashsum for same-file comparison(applies to all file-like components)

 CMM.messages[0].image().filepath  # (applies to all file like objects)

+# for more method information, check out the components in models/chat_message_components
+# file objects inherit from a parent, others may also; check out the models/chat_message_components/parents folder for detail on parents
 ```

+## CONTRIBUTING

+YES!
+DO IT!!

+I don't care that you are new, I don't care that your git experience is limited and you might screw up.
+Dirty secret: every programmer was new once and even the 'experienced' programmers barely know what they are doing; google is still an ally.
+If you are willing to help me make this better fork this repository and make a pull request.